 Where competition is facilitating the delivery of economic efficiency, there is no need for regulatory intervention.
 This approach is reflected in clause 14.11 of the AEMA in relation to retail energy markets, which provides for price controls to be phased out of those markets that are effectively competitive.
-The task of the Commission is to determine if the retail markets for electricity and gas are delivering these benefits through competition such that the retail price controls can be removed or identify actions that will promote effective competition.
+The task of the Commission is to determine if the retail markets for electricity and gas are delivering these benefits through competition such that the retail price controls can be removed.

 In order to assess the effectiveness of competition, the Commission must first determine an appropriate benchmark or reference point against which to assess the current and expected future state of competition.
-To undertake this assessment, the Commission has regard to the National Electricity Objective and the National Gas Objective.
-In doing so, it considers a range of market characteristics, including the extent to which market power is evident or not, the presence of co-ordinated conduct (or peaceful co-existence) between rival firms, the quantity and quality of information disclosure and the exercise of choice by customers.
-These and other market characteristics serve as important guides to the Commission in its assessment of the effectiveness of competition.
+To undertake this assessment, the Commission will have regard to a range of market characteristics, including the extent to which market power is evident or not, the presence of co-ordinated conduct (or peaceful co-existence) between rival firms, the quantity and quality of information disclosure and the exercise of choice by customers.
+These and other market characteristics will serve as important guides to the Commission in its assessment of the effectiveness of competition.